-- 25. Any prescription antiseptic or fluoride mouthwashes, mouth rinses, or topical oral solutions or preparations. - 26.
-Any services or supplies provided for the following treatment modalities: - intersegmental traction; - surface EMGs; - spinal manipulation under anesthesia; and - muscle testing through computerized kinesiology machines such as Isostation, Digital Myograph and Dynatron. - 27.
-Any services or supplies furnished by a Contracting Facility for which such facility had not been specifically approved to furnish under a written contract or agreement with the Claim Administrator will be paid at the Out-of-Network benefit level. - 28.
-Supplies for smoking cessation programs and the treatment of nicotine addiction. - 29.
-Any items that include, but are not limited to, an orthodontic or other dental appliance; splints or bandages provided by a Physician in a non-hospital setting or purchased "over the counter" for support of strains and sprains; orthopedic shoes which are a separable part of a covered brace, specially ordered, custom-made or built-up shoes, cast shoes, shoe inserts designed to support the arch or affect changes in the foot or foot alignment, arch supports, elastic stockings and garter belts. - NOTE: This exclusion does not apply to podiatric appliances when provided as Diabetic Equipment. - 30.
-Any benefits in excess of any specified dollar, day/visit, or Calendar Year maximums. - 31.
+- surface EMGs; - spinal manipulation under anesthesia; and - muscle testing through computerized kinesiology machines such as Isostation, Digital Myograph and Dynatron. - 28.
+Any services or supplies furnished by a Contracting Facility for which such facility had not been specifically approved to furnish under a written contract or agreement with the Claim Administrator will be paid at the Out-of-Network benefit level. - 29.
+Any items that include, but are not limited to, an orthodontic or other dental appliance; splints or bandages provided by a Physician in a non-Hospital setting or purchased "over the counter" for support of strains and sprains; orthopedic shoes which are a separable part of a covered brace, specially ordered, custom-made or built-up shoes, cast shoes, shoe inserts designed to support the arch or affect changes in the foot or foot alignment, arch supports, elastic stockings and garter belts.

+NOTE: This exclusion does not apply to podiatric appliances when provided as Diabetic Equipment.

+- 30. Any benefits in excess of any specified dollar, day/visit, or Calendar Year maximums. - 31.
 Any services and supplies provided to a Participant incurred outside the United States if the Participant traveled to the location for the purposes of receiving medical services, supplies, or drugs. - 32.
 Donor expenses for a Participant in connection with an organ and tissue transplant if the recipient is not covered under this Plan. - 33.
 Living and/or travel expenses of the recipient or live donor for organ transplants. - 34.
 Replacement Prosthetic Appliances when it is necessitated by misuse or loss by the Participant. - 35.
-Private duty nursing services, except for covered Extended Care Expenses. - 36.
-Any Covered Drugs for which benefits are available under the Pharmacy Benefits portion of the Plan. - 37.
-Any outpatient prescription or non-prescription drugs (except for contraceptive drugs with a written prescription by a Health Care Practitioner provided under the COVERED MEDICAL SERVICES portion of this Plan as shown in Benefits for Preventive Care Services). - 38.
+Private duty nursing services. - 36.
+Any Covered Drugs for which benefits are available under the Pharmacy portion of the Plan. - 37.
+Any outpatient prescription or nonprescription drugs. - 38.
 Any non-prescription contraceptive medications or devices for male use. - 39.
-Any services or supplies provided for reduction mammoplasty. - 40.
-Any drugs and medicines purchased for use outside a Hospital which require a written prescription for purchase other than injectable drugs not approved by the FDA for self-administration that are administered by or under the direct supervision of a Physician or Professional Other Provider. - 41.
-Biofeedback (except for an Acquired Brain Injury diagnosis) or other behavior modification services.

-- 42. Any related services to a non-covered service.
-Related services are: - a. services in preparation for the non-covered service; - b. services in connection with providing the non-covered service; - c. hospitalization required to perform the non-covered service; or - d. services that are usually provided following the non-covered service, such as follow-up care or therapy after surgery. - 43.
+Self-administered drugs dispensed or administered by a Physician in their office. - 40.
+Any non-surgical services or supplies provided for reduction of obesity or weight, including surgical procedures, even if the Participant has other health conditions which might be helped by a reduction of obesity or weight. - 41.
+Biofeedback (except for an Acquired Brain Injury diagnosis) or other behavior modification services. - 42.
+Any related services to a non-covered service.
+Related services are: - services in preparation for the non-covered service; - services in connection with providing the non-covered service; - hospitalization required to perform the non-covered service; or - services that are usually provided following the non-covered service, such as follow-up care or therapy after surgery. - 43.
+Any services or supplies from more than one Provider on the same day(s) to the extent benefits were duplicated. - 44.
+Behavioral health services provided at behavioral modification facilities, boot camps, emotional group academies, military schools, therapeutic boarding schools, wilderness programs, halfway houses and group homes, except for Covered Services provided by appropriate Providers as described in this Benefit Booklet. - 45.
 Any services or supplies not specifically defined as Eligible Expenses in this Plan.